 The analytics field is dynamically changing everyday making it difficult for the vendors to offer better and customized business intelligence tools.
-Till now this field was led by several technology vendors like IBM, SAP, Oracle, Microstrategy, etc. But now it is not just about the rich set of features but the ease of use and efficiency that is driving the BI analytics domain.
+Till now this field was led by several technology vendors like IBM, Oracle, Microstrategy, etc. But now it is not just about the rich set of features but the ease of use and efficiency that is driving the BI analytics domain.

 Two of the most popular business intelligence tools are Tableau and Microsoft Power BI which are leading the analytics field in present times.
 While the former pioneered this field with its user-friendly features, the latter came with similar set of visualization tools giving a tough competition to its rivals.